-During sexual climax (orgasm), the muscles of the prostate contract to push semen through the urethra and out the penis.
+During an orgasm, muscles in your prostate contract to push semen through your urethra and out your penis.
 The urethra also carries urine, a waste product made by the kidneys and stored in the bladder.
 When the penis is erect during sexual intercourse, the flow of urine is blocked from the urethra, allowing only semen to be ejaculated at orgasm.

-The prostate is located directly beneath the bladder and in front of the rectum.
-Because the first portion of the urethra passes through the prostate, the passage of urine or semen through the urethra can be obstructed if the gland becomes enlarged.
+It sits directly beneath your bladder and in front of your rectum.
+Because the first portion of the urethra passes through the prostate, the passage of urine or semen through the urethra can be blocked if the gland is enlarged.

 What Is Prostate Cancer?

 Prostate cancer is the most common cancer, excluding skin cancers, in American men.
 It is a malignant tumor of the prostate.
 In most men, the cancer grows very slowly.
-In fact, many men with the disease will never know they have the condition.
+Many men with the disease will never know they have it.
 Early prostate cancer is confined to the prostate gland itself.
-The majority of patients with this type of cancer can live for years with no problems.
+Most men with this type of cancer can live for years with no problems.

-Prostate cancer is characterized by both "grade" and "stage."
+Doctors talk about prostate cancer in terms of a "grade" and a "stage."
 The grade is given to indicate how the cancer cells look under the microscope when a biopsy is analyzed.
 The grade often predicts how quickly a cancer is growing and will spread -- the higher the grade, the more likely it is that the cancer will grow and spread rapidly.
 The size and extent of the tumor when first detected determine its stage.

 What Causes Prostate Cancer?

-As with many cancers, the cause of prostate cancer is unknown.
-But doctors do know it is more common in African-American men and men with a family history of the disease.
+As with many cancers, it isn’t known.
+But doctors do know you're more likely to get it if you're African-American or have a family history of the disease.
 The male sex hormone testosterone also contributes to its growth.
-Read more about risk factors.